• Skip to primary navigation

 Instructions

-1. Start by mixing half the sugar with the cake flour and sifting it at least twice.
+1. Mix half of the sugar with the cake flour and sift the mixture at least twice.

-2. Serve the cake with the whipped cream, fresh strasberries and some icing sugar.
+2. Serve the angel food cake with whipped cream, fresh strawberries, and a dusting of powdered sugar

 Equipment